-Remove the neck and gizzards.
+3. Remove the neck and gizzards.
 Here comes the gross part.
-Be strong: You've survived the 2020 election, you can get through this.
+Be strong: We’re almost to the end of the year, you can get through this.

 Most supermarket turkeys have the neck and gizzards tucked inside the bird.
 To remove them, you need to reach inside the cavity, up toward the neck, and pull them out.

 Some people will tell you to save the neck for making turkey gravy.
 I am not that person.
 You can make delicious gravy from drippings without holding on to some gross old turkey neck.
-Again, it's 2020.
-Let's not go crazy here.
+Again, keep it simple.
+Let’s not go crazy here.

 Once you’ve got the innards out, put the turkey into the roasting pan and move on to the next steps.